How Long Do Edibles Last? [Full Timeline]

 Hard candy is one of the oldest forms of edibles.
 And it's still one of the most popular, thanks to its easy portability and discreet consumption.
 Try out the traditional candy route and enjoy hard candy edibles that are jam-packed with flavor & THC.

-Edibles have lasting effects compared to smoking pot because it takes our kidneys and liver longer to fully absorb them – which means it lasts much longer than traditional smoking.
-When we smoke cannabis, the effects usually kick in within a few minutes and last for 1-3 hours; however, when we eat an edible, it needs around 60 - 180 minutes before taking effect but lasts for 7 - 12 hours.
+Edibles have lasting effects compared to when we smoke cannabis because it takes our kidneys and liver longer to fully absorb them – which means it lasts much longer than traditional smoking.

 However, the duration varies due to various factors such as: